The WST Team

 Primary Developers

-Benjamin Miller is an Assistant Professor of English Composition at the University of Pittsburgh.
+Benjamin Miller is an Associate Professor of English Composition at the University of Pittsburgh.
 Formerly an Instructional Technology Fellow at Macaulay Honors College, CUNY, Ben earned his Ph.D. from The Graduate Center, CUNY, with a certificate in Interactive Technology and Pedagogy.
 His dissertation used distant reading techniques to examine the dynamics of research- and discourse-communities within recent doctoral-level scholarship in composition and rhetoric / writing studies.
 A founding editor of the Journal of Interactive Technology and Pedagogy and a founding member of the WPA Metropolitan Affiliate in New York, Ben received the 2012 Chairs' Memorial Scholarship from the Conference on College Composition and Communication (CCCC), in part for his work on the initial prototype of the Writing Studies Tree.
 Ben is also co-chair of the Creative Writing SIG at CCCC; his first collection of poems, Without Compass, was published by Four Way Books in 2014.
 He has taught writing courses at the University of Pittsburgh, Hunter College, and Columbia University.
 Work on the Writing Studies Tree began when he, Amanda, and Jill were all active members of the Graduate Center Composition and Rhetoric Community (GCCRC) at CUNY.

 Amanda Licastro is the Assistant Professor of Digital Rhetoric in the English Department at Stevenson University in Maryland.
 Amanda is completing her doctoral dissertation, “Excavating Eportfolios: Digging into a Decade of Student-Driven Data," in the English Program at The Graduate Center, CUNY, and completed her certificate in Interactive Technology and Pedagogy which included an independent study on the folksonomy of the WST.
 Previously Amanda has worked as an adjunct professor in both northeastern Pennsylvania and New York City, and as a Macaulay Honors College Instructional Technology Fellow.
 Amanda also serves on the editorial collective of the Journal of Interactive Technology and Pedagogy and is the co-organizer of the CUNY Digital Humanities Initiative and member (previous co-chair) of the Graduate Center Composition and Rhetoric Community.
 Amanda has participated in digital humanities and writing studies scholarship at the national level through invited speaking engagements and presentations at conferences such as the Conference on College Composition and Communication, the Modern Language Association conference, Humanities, Arts, Science and Technology Alliance and Collaboratory, Computers and Writing, the Writing Program Administrator’s conference, as well as other local conferences on teaching and technology.
 Amanda also received scholarships to attend the Digital Humanities Summer and Winter Institutes through funding from the ACH, GCDI, and the NINES project.